 This is an unprecedented time of growth in the history of Ontario.
 As we are facing an immediate housing and climate crisis, the province has initiated several catalytic investments to address these challenges.
-Investment in higherorder transit (including regional rail and local rapid transit networks) has become a priority.
-The province has set growth targets for the intensification of residential and employment purposes.
-Major Transit Stations are the centre for these intensification nodes.
-The Central Oshawa MTSA provides a key intensification node within the City of Oshawa.
-This study provides a Land Use Intensification Review and associated Urban Design Guidelines to inform how the area will accommodate projected growth now and into the future.
-Currently, the 170ha MTSA includes primarily low-density residential neighbourhoods that achieve an average density of 42 people & jobs/hectare (ppl/j/ha).
-Provincial growth targets and regional planning policy for the Central Oshawa MTSA have set a minimum population target of 150 ppl/j/ha.
-Three alternatives were developed to address these minimum growth targets and explore the opportunities and challenges associated with different distribution scenarios.
+Prioritizing higher order transit, including regional rail and local rapid transit networks, the province has set growth targets for intensifying residential and employment areas, with Major Transit Stations serving as the focal points for these nodes.
+The Central Oshawa M.T.S.A. is a key intensification node within the city, and this study provides a Land Use Intensification Review and Urban Design Guidelines to inform how the region can accommodate projected growth now and into the future.
+Currently, the 170ha M.T.S.A. consists primarily of low-density residential neighborhoods with an average density of 42 people and jobs per hectare (ppl/j/ha), while provincial growth targets and regional planning policy have established a minimum target of 150 ppl/j/ha.
+To address these targets, three alternatives were developed to explore the opportunities and challenges associated with different distribution scenarios.